 Past winners include Olympians Lyle Nelson, Holly Beattie, and Nancy Fiddler; U.S. Master_s Champion Debbi Waldear; and collegiate racers Borre Fossli, Lars Ohren, and Adam Heaney.
 Dan Mainka, the 1987 and 1988 winner, holds the distinction of being a North Tahoe High School graduate.

 However, you don't have to be a serious racer to compete.
 Those in good shape and of intermediate ability can test themselves.
 Although beginners aren't encouraged to enter because of the length and remoteness of the course, the slowest stragglers can still arrive in Truckee within 7 hours, making the event a fun, day tour.
 Past participants have included ten year old children to people in their 80s.

 The racecourse covers scenic terrain and spectacular views of Lake Tahoe and the Sierra Nevada.
-From the top of Starrett Pass, at 7,800 feet, are breath-stealing views of Mount Watson, Mount Pluto, Alpine Meadows, and Squaw Valley.
+From the top of Starrett Pass, at 7,800 feet, are breath-stealing views of Mount Watson, Mount Pluto, Alpine Meadows, and Palisades Tahoe.
 Near the Truckee end, perhaps the favorite view is from the "Holy Smokes" ridge.
 From there racers have a downhill stretch to Hilltop Lodge that signals the finish of the race.

 The First Race